 The Importance of a Statement of Work in Project Management

 The statement of work is also critical for the project leader.
 It is the framework on which that person can lead their project to a successful end.
 It can help resolve or even avoid conflicts between client and provider, as there is a master document in which everyone can look back at to discern the proper course of action.

 How to Write a Statement of Work Template

 When preparing a statement of work (SOW), you don’t want to rush yourself.
 Don’t procrastinate and wait until the last minute, either.
 Give yourself plenty of time to get your work together, so you can review it.
 Make sure that by the time it’s delivered, you’ve created the best possible SOW.
 You’re going to need it.
 Below are some useful tips to fill out your statement of work template.

 Be Clear & Use a Checklist

-Writing is communication, and your writing should be simple and direct for whomever is reading the statement of work.
+Writing is communication, and your writing should be simple and direct for whoever is reading the statement of work.
 Avoid jargon and passive tense.
 Use verbs and short declarative sentences.
 They engage the reader and make what you write easier to comprehend.

 You want to include everything pertinent in this statement of work template, so it’s a good idea to add a checklist.
 There’s a lot of information that a SOW covers, and leaving something out can cause problems later on in the project.
 You can also use a work breakdown structure in conjunction with this template to make sure you don’t miss anything.